smashub/choco/README.md

 </p>

 **Step 1: Jamification**
->Achieving interoperability among annotation standards.
+>🧩 Achieving interoperability among annotation standards.

 Considering the diversity of annotation formats and conventions for data organisation (the way content is scattered across folders, files, database tables, etc.), each chord dataset in ChoCo undergoes a standardisation process finalised to the creation of a JAMS dataset.
 This is needed to aggregate all relevant annotations of a piece (chord, keys, etc.) in a single JAMS file, and to extract content metadata from relevant sources.

 **Step 2: Conversion**
->Achieving interoperability among chord notations.
+>🔓 Achieving interoperability among chord notations.

-The Chonverter module ...
+The Chonverter module performs two central tasks to enable the interoperability of datasets at the chord level: (i) casting dataset-specific (often niche) chord notations to their reference notation family (either Leadsheet/Harte, Roman numerals, pitched chords); (ii) conversion to Harte.
+This allows processing all chord annotations in ChoCo under the same language.

 **Step 3: Knowledge Graph creation**.
->Releasing musical knowledge that can be linked to other resources on the Web.
+>🔗 Releasing musical knowledge that can be linked to other resources on the Web.

-TODO
+Finally, two key components of Smashub are used to generate a Musical Knowledge Graph from the standardised and enriched JAMS files: (i) the [JAMS ontology](https://github.com/polifonia-project/jams-ontology), together with namespace-specific ontologies that can semantically describe the actual content of chord progressions, according to ChoCo's notations -- [Harte](https://motools.sourceforge.net/chord_draft_1/chord.html) and [Roman](https://github.com/polifonia-project/roman-chord-ontology); (ii) the `jams2rdf` Python module, that implement the aforementioned process via [SPARQL Anything](https://github.com/SPARQL-Anything/sparql.anything), a state of the art tool for Semantic Web re-engineering.

 ## Install

 If you want to use ChoCo as a Python library in projects, first clone the repository and install the requirements through conda or pip.
+This may take a while, as the repository currently contains the original raw partitions for reproducibility.
+Also, some users encountered naming issues in the Wikifonia partition on Windows systems.
+If you find any issue in the codebase, please open an issue.
 ```
 git clone https://github.com/jonnybluesman/choco.git
 ```
-In your environment, install the requirements throguh `pip`.
+In your environment, install the requirements throguh `pip` (in your conda environment).
 ```
 pip install -r requirements.txt
 ```

 ## Contributing